salesforcecli/plugin-orchestrator/messages/appframework.display.app.md

 # summary

-Display details of an application.
+Display details of an app.

 # description